gazebo-tooling/release-tools/jenkins-scripts/README.md

 # Jenkins scripts

-We use [DSL Jenkins plugin](https://plugins.jenkins.io/job-dsl/) to allow us to manage and define the jobs as human readable code.
+The release-tools repository uses the [DSL Jenkins plugin](https://plugins.jenkins.io/job-dsl/) to allow us to programmatically generate the job configuration (configuration as code).
 You can find the different job configs under the [`dsl`](./dsl/) folder.

 ## Useful links
 - [List of installed plugins in Jenkins](https://github.com/osrf/chef-osrf/blob/latest/cookbooks/osrfbuild/attributes/plugins.rb)